 Paris RER B Train – Overview

 The RER B map shown here to the right is a simplified version, showing only major destinations and connections along the blue colored line.

 Tickets & Passes

-RER B uses tickets known as Billet Ile-de-France.
-Multi-use tickets and passes for the RER B include Paris Visite, Ticket Mobilis and Pass Navigo Decouverte.
+RER B uses RER tickets known locally as Billet Ile-de-France.
+Multi-use tickets and passes for the RER B include Paris Visite, Ticket Mobilis and Navigo Decouverte pass, Navigo Day pass.
 Caution: tickets & passes are subject to fare zone limits.
 Make sure your passes cover the zones needed, such as zone 5 for CDG Airport and zone 4 for Orly airport.

 - Aeroport Charles de Gaulle (CDG)